The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 ## 🛠️ (DEPLOY) Loading it onto all WP sites 🛠️

-- Prepare your server: ensure shell/CageFS/wp/fixperms/jq are installed and properly functional.
+- **Prepare your server: ensure shell/CageFS/wp/fixperms/jq are installed and properly functional.**
 - As root, execute the script and it should take care of the deployment process for your WP users.

-## 🆕 (OLD) Updating to v1.3.1 onwards > 🆕

-Note: This will change the config file location, and you will need to re-enter accordingly.

-/wp-content/plugins/tnc-toolbox/config/* becomes /wp-content/tnc-toolbox-config/*

 ## 🆘 (HELP) Getting help with the Plugin 🆘